Food Safety Legislation

-The Food Safety Act regulates British Columbia’s food industry, from production and manufacturing to retail and restaurants.
-It provides a solid regulatory framework for B.C.’s food safety legislation, and includes the following:
+The Food Safety Act regulates B.C.'s food industry, from agriculture and processing to retail and restaurants.

 Public Health Act

-The Public Health Act governs the entire spectrum of public health in British Columbia.
-With respect to food safety, health officials can use the Public Health Act to complement their powers under the Food Safety Act.
+The Ministry of Health's Public Health Act governs the entire spectrum of public health in British Columbia.
+With respect to food safety, health officers can use the Public Health Act to complement their powers under the Food Safety Act.

-The Milk Industry Act and the Milk Industry Standards Regulation have jurisdiction over ensuring milk and other dairy products are safe to eat.
-The BC Centre for Disease Control (BCCDC) licenses and inspects all dairy plants in British Columbia under this legislation.
-The BCCDC also provides educational materials and programs on dairy product safety.
-For more information, visit the BCCDC’s Dairy web site.
+The Milk Industry Act and the Milk Industry Standards Regulation regulate the safety of milk and other dairy products.
+The BC Centre for Disease Control (BCCDC) licenses and inspects all dairy plants in B.C. under this legislation.